arter97/firewall/README.md

 This repository contains several script to provide protections against malicious IPs and provide Country-based port opening.

-This repository uses [stamparm/ipsum](https://github.com/stamparm/ipsum) for malicious IP database and [herrbischoff/country-ip-blocks](https://github.com/herrbischoff/country-ip-blocks) for Geolocation CIDR database.
-If you do not trust those repositories, do not use this repository either.
+This repository uses [stamparm/ipsum](https://github.com/stamparm/ipsum) for malicious IP database and [MaxMind's GeoIP/GeoLite](https://www.maxmind.com) for Geolocation CIDR database.
+If you do not trust those, do not use this repository either.

+You need to write your own GeoIP/GeoLite's URL to the config file.

 ## Features